-If you’re unsure where to start, Reed recommends speaking to your hairdresser and asking them which brush they use and why, “Some people love a nylon ceramic bristle because it gives you a nice grip and control, this could be in the form of a round brush, paddle brush or a dressing brush,” he told The Independent.
+Picking the most suitable one for you is completely personal, explains Adam Reed, UK editorial ambassador for L’Oréal Professionnel.
+If you’re unsure where to start, he recommends speaking to your hairdresser and asking them which brush they use and why: “Some people love a nylon ceramic bristle because it gives you a nice grip and control; this could be in the form of a round brush, paddle brush or a dressing brush,” he says.

 You may be well overdue for an upgrade of your current brush, particularly if you’ve been using it for years.
 When shopping for a new one, according to Reed, a good brush should cost on average between £15 and £60.

 “Good, strong bristles come at a cost.
 A brush that is kept well, cleaned, washed once a week and dried with a hair dryer to prevent rotting would last between six months and a year but if you really look after it, it could be a lot more,” he says.

 Whether you have long, short, straight or curly hair, we’ve handpicked the best brushes, across a range of budgets, worth adding into your haircare routine, from the affordable to the super luxurious.